 Once you've performed these crucial steps, take a deep breath and relax.
 You did it.
 I couldn't be more proud.

-Then, close the lid, set the pressure release valve to “Sealing,” hit the “Pressure Cook” or “Manual” button, and set the timer for 5 minutes.
+Then, close the lid, set the pressure release valve to "Sealing," hit the "Pressure Cook" or "Manual" button, and set the timer for 5 minutes.
 Turn off the "Keep Warm" button.

 Once the cooking cycle completes, allow pressure to naturally release for 10 minutes, and then release the remaining pressure.
 Press "Cancel" on the Instant Pot.
 Open the lid.

 Blend - Chop - Add Fat

 Once the cooking is done, I place the chicken breasts on a chopping board.
 I return to the Instant Pot and carefully blend the remaining contents together using an immersion blender.
 For my particular blender and the amount of liquid in the pot, this can get kind of splatty, so if this is the case for you as well, blend it slowly.

 Once my chicken is chopped, I return to the pot and add the fat components - coconut cream and ghee - and stir until well blended.
 Then, I add the chopped chicken back to the pot and stir to coat in the creamy, luscious sauce.
 At that point, this Instant Pot Butter Chicken is ready to serve!